lishiyo/twincore-prototype/memory-bank/v0/api.md

 ### 3.2 Retrieve Preferences

 *   **Endpoint:** `GET /v1/retrieve/preferences`
 *   **Description:** Retrieves known preferences for a user, potentially filtered by project or topic.
-Combines explicit statements, inferred preferences, and relevant chat history. **It specifically excludes content generated during direct user-twin interactions (i.e., `is_twin_interaction: true`) from the vector search component to focus on the user's original statements.**
+Combines explicit statements, inferred preferences, and relevant chat history.
+By default, this **includes** content generated during direct user-twin interactions (user queries/statements to the twin).
+Use `include_messages_to_twin=false` to exclude them.
 *   **Query Parameters:**
     *   `user_id`: `string (uuid)` - REQUIRED: The user whose preferences are being queried.
     *   `decision_topic`: `string` - REQUIRED: The topic to find preferences for.